 The Quick-Start Guide and Operating Instructions

 So the great spiritual rules, such as the famous Ten Commandments and the Buddhist Eightfold Path, are vitally important.
-The Ten Commandments form an essential quick-start guide to this kind of reality, a list of “do nots” – because if you do they will tend to happen to you and yours.
-The first two commandments are phrased in positive terms, but the Ten Commandments are famous for saying what to avoid, in other words negation.
-This is not ideal, but then this is just the quick start guide.
+The Ten Commandments form an essential quick-start guide to this kind of reality.
+The first two are how to generate good karma, being positive in life, and being nice to others, and the rest are how not to clock up really bad karma.

-The Buddhist Eightfold Path lays out the rules in positive terms.
-This is the way to live life so that everything flows in your favour.
-This is how to engage positive strange attractors in the most powerful and fundamental way.
-Right Living is the path to good karma, and an increasingly happy and satisfying life, as one makes one’s way through the infinite possibilities of the universe.
+The Buddhist Noble Eightfold Path lays out how to engage positive strange attractors in the most powerful and fundamental way.
+Right Living is the path to good karma, and an increasingly happy and satisfying life as one makes one’s way through the infinite possibilities of the universe.
 These are the operating instructions of this kind of reality.